bizkite-co/handterm/docs/issues/92-make-the-xterm-into-a-monaco/phase-1-abstraction.md

 *   [x] Define `ITerminalAdapter` interface using Effect Schema.
 *   [x] Refactor `useTerminal` hook to implement `ITerminalAdapter`.
 *   [x] Update `HandTermWrapper.tsx` to use the `ITerminalAdapter` interface.
-*   [ ] Run integration tests to verify no regressions.
+*   [x] Run integration tests to verify no regressions.

-## Notes & Issues
+## Notes

-*   **[Resolved]** There was a persistent issue with the `vitest` configuration for handling CSS imports from `monaco-editor`.
-This was fixed by adding an esbuild plugin to `vite.config.ts` to mock the CSS files.
-*   Integration tests are still failing after the refactoring.
-The remaining issues are in `HandTermWrapper.test.tsx` and `useActivityMediator.test.ts`.
+Phase 1, focusing on abstraction and preparation for the Monaco Editor migration, is now complete.
+All tasks, including the resolution of integration test failures and the "GameMode" error, have been addressed.